NLPCodebase/Code4CPATT/README.md

 inference.py corresponds to the relation inference module.

 # Introduction of Data
-Three different sets of dataset examples are provided in the this folder.
+Three different datasets are provided in the this folder.